HarvestCraft/CloudHarvestDirect/README.md

   <img src="https://imgur.com/HqKjzG0.png" alt="Link Checker in Use" width="400">
 </p>

-#  CloudHarvestDirect™ Link Searcher
+## CloudHarvestDirect Link Searcher

- CloudHarvestDirect™ Link Searcher is a simple and efficient tool for searching through a master list of SoundCloud links.
+CloudHarvestDirect Link Searcher is a simple and efficient tool for searching through a master list of SoundCloud links.
 The tool is designed to help you quickly find specific links from a large dataset, with features that allow you to save your search results as a text file.

-## Features
+### Features

 - **Dark Mode Interface**: A sleek, dark-themed user interface for comfortable use.
 - **Master Links File Selection**: Easily load your master list of SoundCloud links via a file selection dialog.